San Francisco crowdfunder Kiva sets up Sierra Leone credit database

 Sierra Leone’s government aims to have the system in use by all banks and microfinance institutions in the country by the end of this year, Bio said.

-“Lack of identification, or an inability to verify that identification for credit purposes, increases the cost of business for everyone,” David Senghe, who heads Sierra Leone’s Directorate of Science Technology and Innovation, told Reuters over the phone.
+“Lack of identification, or an inability to verify that identification for credit purposes, increases the cost of business for everyone,” David Sengeh, who heads Sierra Leone’s Directorate of Science Technology and Innovation, told Reuters over the phone.

 “A national platform ... means that companies, institutions, and whoever can verify that what I’m saying about my loan history is (true).
 Anyone can fake a drivers license, but not a system like this.”